 The doctors and nurses that work in urgent care facilities and hospital emergency rooms care about patients and have a desire to help other people.
 Otherwise, they would be a different profession.

 Everyone knows that emergency rooms treat the most traumatic patients first.
-Unless you’re having chest pains, uncontrollable bleeding or major trauma, you’re going to take a seat and wait your turn.
+Unless you’re having chest pains, uncontrollable bleeding, or significant trauma, you’re going to take a seat and wait your turn.
 Wait time for the emergency room is an average of 2.5 hours.

 - Flu, colds and sore throat